SiliconLabs/bluetooth_applications/bluetooth_rssi_positioning/README.md

 - Application is looking for gateways for a defined time limit (GATEWAY_FINDER_TIMEOUT_MS).
 Default value is 5 seconds.
 - Once Gateway finding finished application checks if at least one gateway is found or not.
   - In case no gateways were found it displays "Waiting For Gateways" message on the OLED displays, resets the state of the room finder application and waits for the next trigger.
-  - In case at least one gateway was found, it start collecting RSSI samples from all found gateways.
+  - In case at least one gateway was found, it starts collecting RSSI samples from all found gateways.
 - Once enough samples were gathered, calculation starts and the application finds the closest gateway based on its RSSI.
 - The closest gateways data(Room name, Room Id) is used to create an advertisement package and starts advertising this data for 5 seconds.
 - At the same time, the closest room's name is displayed on the OLED.